-(ii) Service Plans (AR II-7)
+(f) Service Plans (AR 3:14)

-Documents detailing the administration Services Plans approved by the Board of Trustees appear as a part of the Administrative Regulations II-.7.0.
+Documents detailing the administration Services Plans approved by the Board of Trustees appear as a part of the Administrative Regulations 3:14.

-(d) Leaves of Absence
+d.
+Leaves of Absence

-(i) Sabbatical Leave
+(1) Sabbatical Leave

 The purpose of sabbatical leave is to provide opportunities for study, research, creative effort, improvement of instructional or public service capabilities and methods, and related travel in order that the quality of each recipient's service to the University may be enhanced.